 The diagram below is a general schematic of how ground water contributes water into surface water (streams / rivers / lakes).
 In this instance, a "gaining stream", which essentially gains water from the ground.
 Other streams are "losing streams" which lose water from the streambed out into the ground.
 Rivers can gain or loose at different locations : they can be gaining at one time of the year, losing at another.

-As the yellow arrow shows, even a gaining steam will be losing some water and vice versa.
+The yellow arrow shows - even a gaining stream loses some water and vice versa.

-As noted, source of all water is precipitation, the dark blue downward arrows shown above.
+As noted, source of all water is precipitation, the dark blue downward arrows show.

-Some water hitting the landscape runs downhill, into the stream, the purple arrows - runoff.
+Some water hitting the landscape runs downward, into the stream, the purple arrows - runoff.

 The tan area is the unsaturated zone, the top layer of the ground that gets saturated during heavy rainfall, stays wet but not saturated after such rainfall and can become quite dry at times when little or no precipitation falls.
-This zone is the area in which plants put down roots and thus draw water from.
+This zone is the area in which plants put down roots, whence they draw water.

-The green arrow shows that water moves up from the unsaturated zone into the plants and then out of the plants as evapotranspiration.
+The green arrow shows that water moves up from the unsaturated zone into the plants and then out of the plants as evapotranspiration into the atmosphere.

 Ground Water occurs mainly close to the Earth's surface.
 There must be space between the rock particles for ground water to occur albeit that the Earth's material becomes more dense with greater depth.
 In fact, the weight of the rocks above causes the rocks below to condense and squeeze out the open pore spaces deeper within the Earth.
 This is why ground water can only be found within a few km of the surface.